molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

         else:
             order_counts[bond_order] = 1

-    print(f'Atom types: {sym_counts}')
+    print(f'Atom types: {type_counts}')
     print(f'Bond orders: {order_counts}')

 .. parsed-literal::

-    Atom types: {6: 1, 7: 1, 8: 1}
+    Atom types: {6: 5, 7: 1}
-    Bond orders: {1: 22, 2: 12}
+    Bond orders: {2: 3, 1: 3}

-Atoms and bonds can also be accessed in a sequential manner.
-The following code is an alternative version of the one above using sequential atom/bond access:
+Atoms and bonds can also be accessed in a sequential manner by iterating over the corresponding atom and bond lists which can be retieved by method `getAtoms()`_ or property `atoms`_ and method `getBonds()`_ or property `bonds`_ of the `Chem.MolecularGraph`_ interface, respectively.
+The following code is an alternative version of the one above employing sequential atom/bond access:

 .. code:: ipython3